jidongxiao/networksecurity/projects/dns_tunneling/README.md

 # Overview

-In this assignment, we will write a DNS server and a DNS client, the two of which communicate secretly.
-You should develop your code in the provided virtual machine.
+In this assignment, you will write a DNS server program and a DNS client program, the two of which communicate secretly.
+Your program must run in the provided virtual machine.
 Submissions that fail to compile or run in the provided virtual machine will not be graded.

 ## Learning Objectives